Columbia Health for Faculty and Staff

 - Links to Success is a tool that organizes campus resources by topic or issue, such as financial or academic concerns, so students can more easily navigate available support.

 We also know that faculty, deans, and staff are valuable partners in supporting student well-being within individual schools, units, and organizations.
 We welcome opportunities for consultation or collaboration with you!
-Whether you would like to explore the prevalence or impact of health issues facing your student community or if you would like to understand and implement effective strategies for promoting student well-being, please reach out to us at [email protected].
+Whether you would like to explore the prevalence or impact of health issues facing your student community or if you would like to understand and implement effective strategies for promoting health & well-being, reach out to us at [email protected].

 Limited Services for Faculty and Staff